Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Conclusion

 \textbf{Code Synthesis (\cref{sec:approach-code}).} \textit{Can we produce the structured table using a sublinear pass of the LLM over the documents?} We propose \systemnameb, which splits the task into two sub-tasks: (1) identify the table schema and (2) extract values.
 This view allows us to exploit the distinct \textit{redundancies} of each sub-task that occur when running LLM inference on every document: \begin{enumerate} \item \textit{Schema Generation.} In order to identify a schema, we only process a small sample of documents with the LLM.
-This works because of redundancy in the attributes mentioned across documents.
-In Example \ref{example1}, most reports mention a \verb|predicate device name|. \item \textit{Function Synthesis.} Instead of processing every document with the LLM and prompting it to directly extract values, we prompt it to synthesize (\textit{e.g.} Pythonic) \textit{functions}, that can then be applied at scale across the documents.
+This succeeds because there is redundancy in the attributes mentioned across documents.
+For e.g., in Example \ref{example1}, most reports mention a \verb|predicate device name|. \item \textit{Function Synthesis.} We prompt the LLM to synthesize (\textit{e.g.} Pythonic) \textit{functions}, that can be applied at scale across the documents.
 This works because of redundancy in the formatting of attribute-value pairs.
-For instance, the \verb|predicate device name| may consistently appear in the format ``\verb|Predicate device name: k|". \end{enumerate}
+For e.g., the FDA 510(k)s use the consistent format ``\verb|Predicate device name: k|". \end{enumerate}

 The number of tokens processed by the LLM in \systemnameb is \textit{fixed} and does not grow with the size of the data lake (as illustrated in \cref{fig:crossinglines}), addressing the cost issues of \systemnamea{}.
-However, the LLM synthesizes variable quality functions, leading to tables that are up to 14 points in Pair F1 score worse than those produced using \systemnamea{}.
+However, the LLM synthesizes variable quality information extraction functions.
+The extractions are up to 14 points worse in Pair F1 score than those produced using \systemnamea{}.

-\textbf{Code Synthesis + Aggregation.} (\cref{sec:approach-codeplus}) To improve quality while keeping costs low, we propose a third implementation, \systemnamec.
+\textbf{Code Synthesis + Aggregation.} (\cref{sec:approach-codeplus}) To improve quality while keeping costs low, we propose \systemnamec.
 Studying the synthesized functions, we observe some only work for a narrow slice of documents, while others exhibit syntactic and logical errors.
-To reduce variance, we synthesize many candidate functions and then estimate their quality and aggregate their extractions using \textit{weak supervision}.
-This builds on recent work \cite{arora2022ama}, which applies weak supervision to prompting.
+To reduce variance, we synthesize many candidate functions, then estimate their quality and aggregate their extractions using \textit{weak supervision}.
+This builds on our work \cite{arora2022ama}, which broadly applies weak supervision to prompting for the first time.